Limit Orders

 console.log(receipt.status, receipt.transactionHash);

-In order to modify a limit order, any updateOrder***Params function may be used to build the modification, and then it should call MangroveOrder with these params.
+In order to modify a limit order, any updateOrder***Params function may be used to build the modification, and then it should call MangroveOrder with those parameters.